 One of the hardest things you’ll have to do when you’re getting serious with your finances is to face the facts.
-The way you’ve been living isn’t sustainable and has to be changed.
+How you’ve been living isn’t sustainable and must be changed.

 How do you pay off debt and still have a life?